MelonPHP/MelonPHP/README.md

     return $this;
   }

-  // if you code tree so big, use functions and i recommend add to name of this function Build function BuildText() {
+  // if you code tree so big, use functions and i recommend add to name of this function 'Build' function BuildText() {
     return (new HtmlText)
     ->SetText($this->Text);
   }

-  // you shoud create build function function Build () {
+  // you should create build function function Build () {
     // and you shoud return there Html class return (new HtmlContainer)